ReScience/ReScience-submission/article/article.md

 for example the use of shaping strategy to obtain better performances, are confirmed by this replication.

+# Conclusion

+The results obtained are comparable to those announced in the article.
+Ambiguities in the experiments' descriptions could be the cause for worse performances, but do not contradict the article's overall conclusion.

 Task                Success in [@jrombouts:2015] Success Convergence in [@jrombouts:2015] Convergence
 ------------------- ---------------------------- ------- -------------------------------- --------------
 Saccade w/ shaping  99.45%                       85.0%   4100 trials                      3800 trials